Rattlyy/NodeTGUserBot/README.md

 * Install dependencies: ```npm install --save```
 * Start the  app with ```node index.js```

->Tip: You can find examples in the command directory.
+>Tip: You can find examples in the command directory or by using [NodeUserBot](https://github.com/zRattly/NodeUserBot).

 ## Support:
 [Rattly](t.me/RattlyBot)